Free Resource

 Technical SEO

 The process of optimising a website’s infrastructure to make it easier for search engines to crawl, index, and render its content.
-Technical SEO covers areas such as site speed, mobile-friendliness, structured data, XML sitemaps, and secure connections (HTTPS).
+Technical SEO covers areas such as site speed, mobile-friendliness, structured data, XML sitemaps, secure connections (HTTPS), and fixing the crawl errors that quietly kill rankings.

 Title Tag